mrocklin/thesis/matrix-rewriting-maude.md

 The meta-programming approach allows the specification of mathematical relations in a math-like syntax, drastically lowering the barrier of entry for potential mathematical developers.
 The term-rewrite infrastructure allows these relations to be automatically applied by mature and computationally efficient strategies.

 Unfortunately the Maude system is an exotic dependency in the scientific community and interoperation with low-level computational codes was not a priority in its development.
-In Section \ref{sec:matrix-rewriting-sympy} we will attain the ideals presented in this section by composing the SymPy and LogPy packages.
+In Section \ref{sec:matrix-rewriting-sympy} we will attain the ideals presented in this section by composing the Term, SymPy and LogPy packages.